 General Requirement CIS Controls v.7.1 NIST 800-53 ISO 27001:2013 Incident Detection and Response 8.6: Centralize Anti-Malware Logging: Send all malware detection events to enterprise anti-malware administration tools and event log servers for analysis and alerting.
 8.7: Enable DNS Query Logging: Enable Domain Name System (DNS) query logging to detect hostname lookups for known malicious domains.
 8.8: Enable Command-Line Audit Logging: Enable command-line audit logging for command shells, such as Microsoft PowerShell and Bash.
 12.8: Deploy Network-Based Intrusion Prevention Systems: Deploy network-based Intrusion Prevention Systems (IPS) to block malicious network traffic at each of the organization's network boundaries.
 15.3: Use a Wireless Intrusion Detection System: Use a wireless intrusion detection system (WIDS) to detect and alert on unauthorized wireless access points connected to the network.
 15.10: Create Separate Wireless Network for Personal and Untrusted Devices: Create a separate wireless network for personal or untrusted devices.
+Enterprise access from this network for personal or untrusted devices.
 Enterprise access from this network should be treated as untrusted and filtered and audited accordingly.
 19.8: Create Incident Scoring and Prioritization Schema: Create incident scoring and prioritization schema based on known or potential impact to your organization.
-Utilize score to define frequency of status SI-3(8): Detect unauthorized commands to critical interfaces through the kernel application programming interface, including with virtual machines and privileged applications.
+Utilize score to define frequency of status updates and escalation procedures.
+SI-3(8): Detect unauthorized commands to critical interfaces through the kernel application programming interface, including with virtual machines and privileged applications.
 Set detection to either issue a warning, audit the command execution, or percent the command execution.
 SI-4(22): Monitor the system to detect attacks and indicators of potential attacks and unauthorized local, network, and remote connections.
 Detect network services that have not been authorized or approved then set alert as either Audit or Alert when detected.
-SI-7(8): Employ integrity verification tools to detect unauthorized changes to software, firmware, and information.
-If a potential integrity violation is detected, audit the event and generate an audit record, alert current user, and/or alert responsible party.
-A.16.1.2: Reporting information security events: Information security events shall be reported through appropriate management channels as quickly as possible.
+SI-7(8): Employ integrity verification tools to detect an audit record, alert current user, and/or alert responsible party.
+A.16.1.2: Reporting information security events shall be reported through appropriate management channels as quickly as possible.
 A.16.1.3: Reporting information security weaknesses: Employees and contractors using the organization's information systems and services shall be required to note and report any observed or suspected information security weaknesses in systems or services.
-A.16.1.4: Assessment of and decision on information security events: Information security events shall be assessed and it shall be decided if they are to be classified as information security incidents.
-A.16.1.5: Response to information security incidents: Information security incidents.
-A.16.1.7: Collection of evidence: The organization, which can serve as evidence.
+A.16.1.4: Assessment of and decision on information security events shall be assessed and it shall be decided if they are to be classified as information security incidents.
+A.16.1.5: Response to information security incidents shall be responded to in accordance with the documented procedures.
+A.16.1.7: Collection of evidence: The organization shall define and apply procedures for the identification, collection, acquisition and preservation of information, which can serve as evidence.